 When collected over time, daily sales reports become historical data that help you make decisions and determine whether small-business changes are needed.
 If food and beverage sales prove to be consistently low on Sunday afternoons, you might consider changing your weekend business hours or reducing the staffers you employ during that time.

-Imagine sales of alcoholic beverages are 30% lower on Wednesday evening compared to any other night of the week.
+Imagine sales of alcoholic beverages are 30% lower on Wednesday evenings compared to any other night of the week.
 This information may lead you to boost sales by implementing a cocktail hour or introducing draft specials on Wednesday nights.
 All of this management decision making stems from accurate daily sales reporting, and small-restaurant accounting software helps you keep diligent records and sales figures to refer to at any given time.

 Interface with Point of Sale Apps